-- 1.1 This report seeks approval to issue the seven Conservation Area Appraisals for public consultation for a six-week period. - 1.2 In 2022, Staines Conservation Area was reappraised and an amended boundary was agreed.
-At that time, officers indicated that the intention was for all the remaining conservation areas in the borough to be reappraised.
-There are seven conservation areas in question, six were appraised in the 1990s and the seventh in 2002.
-There have been a number of built development changes in these areas since these times and it is important that their historic value is kept relevant. - 1.3 The seven conservation areas have been appraised by PurcellUK (architects, masterplanners and heritage consultants) following a procurement process and are attached as appendicies to this report. - 1.4 It is recommended that a six-week consultation on the appraisals is undertaken and a further updated report is brought back to the E&S Committee.
+- 1.1 This report seeks approval for the seven Conservation Area Appraisals considered by the Environment and Sustainability Committee in June and issued for public consultation. - 1.2 Following the reappraisal of the Staines Conservation Area in 2022, officers indicated that the intention was for all the remaining conservation areas in the borough to be reappraised.
+Of the seven conservation areas in question, six were appraised in the 1990s and the seventh in 2002.
+There have been a number of built development changes in these areas since these times and it is important that their historic value is kept relevant. - 1.3 The seven conservation areas have been appraised by Purcell UK (architects, masterplanners and heritage consultants) following a procurement process and are attached as appendicies to this report. - 1.4 It is recommended that following the public consultation the boundary revisions are agreed and the Conservation Area Appraisals are approved. - 2.
+Key issues

 - 2.1 This review of the Borough's Conservation Areas and the production of the Conservation Area Appraisals is part of a wider aim by Spelthorne Borough Council to preserve or enhance the special character and appearance of the Conservation Area as required by the Planning (Listed Buildings and Conservation Areas) Act 1990.
-In each case, the review focuses on the heritage asset and will enable sustainable decisions to be taken about the conservation area's future management. - 2.2 The conservation area preservation and enhancement proposal documents were produced to address s69 of the Planning (Listed Building and Conservation Areas) Act 1990 and are currently as follows:
+In each case, the review focuses on the heritage asset and will enable sustainable decisions to be taken about the conservation area's future management. - 2.2 The original conservation area preservation and enhancement proposal documents were produced to address s69 of the Planning (Listed Building and Conservation Areas) Act 1990 and are currently as follows: